AdobeDocs/release-notes.en/current.md

 _New features_

 * **[Google reCAPTCHA enterprise support](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-foundation-components/add-components-to-an-adaptive-form/captcha-adaptive-forms.html?lang=en)** &ndash; Use Google reCAPTCHA Enterprise in an Adaptive Form to provide enhanced protection against fraudulent activity and spam, providing a safer user experience.
 With advanced risk analysis and seamless integration, genuine users can easily submit forms while bots are effectively blocked.
 * **[Adobe Analytics with Experience Cloud Setup Automation for Forms](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/services/enable-adobe-analytics-adaptive-form-using-experience-cloud-setup-automation.html?lang=en)** &ndash; You can now enable Adobe Analytics with Experience Cloud Setup Automation with a flip of a couple of buttons.
-It enables you to connect AEM Forms as a Cloud Service with Experience Platform tags and Adobe Analytics to capture and track performance metrics for your published forms.
+It enables you to connect AEM [!DNL Forms] as a Cloud Service with Experience Platform tags and Adobe Analytics to capture and track performance metrics for your published forms.
-* **[Adobe Analytics report template for Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/services/view-understand-aem-forms-analytics-reports.html?lang=en)** &ndash; Forms as a Cloud Service now provides an Adobe Analytics report OOTB.
+* **[Adobe Analytics report template for Adaptive Forms](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/services/view-understand-aem-forms-analytics-reports.html?lang=en)** &ndash; [!DNL Forms as a Cloud Service] now provides an Adobe Analytics report OOTB.
 It helps you easily understand the performance of your forms.
 The form-level metrics provide you with an insight into how the form is performing on multiple key performance indicators (KPIs) like, renditions, visitors, submissions, Average fill time.
 By tracking user behavior and feedback, you can identify areas of the form that are causing confusion and guide improvements to the form's design and functionality.
 * **[Form Fragment in Adaptive Forms based on Core Components](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/adaptive-form-fragments-core-components.html?lang=en)** &ndash; Say goodbye to duplication, optimize your digital inventory, and improve collaboration as you elevate your form-building experience with Form Fragments.
 These reusable components seamlessly integrate into multiple forms, streamlining the creation of consistent and professional-looking forms.
 Form Fragments ensure reusability, standardization, and brand consistency through 'change once and reflect everywhere' functionality.
 Experience greater maintainability and efficiency as updates made in one place are automatically propagated across all forms that use these fragments.
 * **[Enhanced Adobe Sign Workflow step](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-form-centric-workflows/aem-forms-workflow-step-reference.html?lang=en#sign-document-step-sign-document-step)** &ndash; The Adobe Sign Workflow step is enhanced to include the following: